Controlling Dynamical Systems into Unseen Target States Using Machine Learning: Results

-We assess the performance of the proposed method on the Lorenz system by varying the bifurcation parameter $\rho$ within the range previously analyzed for the prediction of unseen states using traditional reservoir computing \cite{kim2021teaching}.
+We test the method on the Lorenz system by varying the parameter $\rho$ in the vicinity of $\rho=100$.
 For $\rho > 100$, the system exhibits periodic behavior.
-As $\rho$ decreases below 100, it undergoes period-doubling bifurcations and transitions to chaotic dynamics.
-The bifurcation behavior is visualized in red within Fig. \ref{fig:turbulence_probability_prediction} $\mathbf{A}$.
-We use the parameter-aware NGRC approach, proposed in \cite{koglmayr2024extrapolating}, to learn the Lorenz system using four periodic and stationary training data samples with parameters $\rho_{\text{train}}=100.0, 100.1, 100.2$ and $100.3$.
-After successful training we are able to extrapolate and interpolate the system behavior in unseen parameter regions of $\rho$, showing in Fig. \ref{fig:turbulence_probability_prediction} $\mathbf{B}$.
-For each parameter, we use a total data length of $5.000$ time steps for training the NGRC architecture.
-Compared to the $250.000$ training data points and additional $50.000$ synchronization data points per parameter used in \cite{kim2021teaching}, it becomes significant that the NGRC approach is highly data efficient when learning such dynamics.
+As $\rho$ decreases below 100, it undergoes period-doubling bifurcations and transitions to weakly chaotic dynamics.
+The bifurcation behavior is colored red in Fig. \ref{fig:turbulence_probability_prediction} $\mathbf{A}$ and has previously been analyzed for the prediction of unseen states using traditional reservoir computing \cite{kim2021teaching}.
+We use parameter-aware NGRC \cite{koglmayr2024extrapolating} to learn the Lorenz system using four periodic and stationary training data samples with parameters $\rho_{\text{train}}=100.0, 100.1, 100.2$ and $100.3$.
+After successful training, the method can extrapolate and interpolate the behavior of the system in the unseen parameter regions of $\rho$, as shown in Fig. \ref{fig:turbulence_probability_prediction} $\mathbf{B}$.
+For each parameter, a total data length of $5.000$ time steps is sufficient to train the NGRC.
+We use the trained NGRC as the basis for the control approach and leverage its dynamical similarity to the actual dynamical system to generate scenarios for the control strategy.
+First, we test for the simple case of stationary target states as a control objective, inter- and extrapolated by our parameter-aware approach.
+A control force is applied, defined as the product of a control parameter $K$ and the difference between the current state of the system at $\rho_{\text{test}}$ and the predicted state of the target dynamics at $\rho_{\text{pred}}$.
+The control force directs the system's dynamics at each time step to converge with the predicted dynamics.
+For example, the dynamic at $\rho_{\text{test}} = 100.7$ can be controlled to align with any $\rho$ value within the range of the analyzed bifurcation diagram, as shown in Fig. \ref{fig:turbulence_probability_prediction} $\mathbf{C}$.